Course

 • Bed rest.

-• Staying away from other members of the family and school mates.
+• Staying away from other members of the family and schoolmates.

-• Saline nasal drops, humidifiers, and lozenges.
+• Saline nasal drops, humidifiers, and tablets.

 Quiz Questions